chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_custom_syntax_search.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the |chef| search functionality within a plugin to return information about the infrastructure to that plugin.
+Use the |chef server| search capabilities from a plugin to return information about the infrastructure to that plugin.
 Use the ``require`` method to ensure that search functionality is available with the following:

 .. code-block:: ruby